Ventricular assist device

 Before the Procedure

 Many people will already be in the hospital for treatment of their heart failure.

 After the Procedure

 Most people who are put on a VAD spend from a few to several days in the intensive care unit (ICU) after surgery.
-You may stay in the hospital from 2 to 8 weeks after you have had the pump placed.
+You may stay in the hospital for a week or longer after you have had the pump placed.
 During this time you will learn how to care for the pump.